 In scattered field (SF) formulation, we only add the plane wave on tangential electric field components of interface between conductor and non-conductor, simulating the fact that in real world there are currents cancelling the tangetial components of electromagnetic wave generated on such interface.
 At it's simplest variant this technique is therefore not suitable for dielectrics and it is used for calculations consisting of perfect electric conductors in a free space.
 However, comparing to TSF, it can provide more accurate results for scattering calculations in these cases.

-Sample parameter file: scattered field source.
+Last update: 2018/01/29 16:06 Sample parameter file: point source.
+A 200x200x200 computational domain with scattered field source and a metallic sphere made of a perfect electric conductor.